Glossary

 Long-Staple: Long-staple refers to fabrics that have relatively long fibers.

 Loom State: Loom state refers to goods as they come off the loom before converting or finishing.
-These goods are also called gray or griege.

 Loop Fringe: A loop fringe is similar to a brush fringe except the yarns at the base of the skirt are looped, not cut.
 The bottom edge of a loop fringe can be straight or scalloped.
+(Ex.
+Loop Fringe Lucerne)

 M